First 3D reconstruction of a blast furnace using muography: Application to a blast furnace

-We chose to compute the pressure/flux correlations for each position separately because the detectors are not sensitive to the same opacity from one location to another.
-By performing a linear fit between the flux and ambient pressure data, we obtain the barometric coefficients $\beta_p$ (\si{hPa^{-1}}), such as $\dfrac{(\phi-\phi_0)}/{\phi_0}= \beta_p \times (P-P_0)$ (see Jourde et al.\citep{jourde_monitoring_2016}), their error as well as the correlation coefficient of the fit in the table \ref{tomo_coefP}.
+We chose to compute the pressure/flux correlations for each position separately because the detectors don't see the same BF opacity/zone from one location to another.
+Depending on the direction, the opacity is different.
+By performing a linear fit between the flux and ambient pressure data (see an exemple in figure \ref{fit_ambiant_pressure}), we obtain the barometric coefficients $\beta_p$ (\si{hPa^{-1}}), such as (see Jourde et al.\citep{jourde_monitoring_2016}) where the left-hand side represents the relative muon flux (with $\phi_0$ the average flux), $P$ the pressure, $P_0$ the average pressure over the duration of the experiment and $\beta_p$ a linear coefficient in \si{hPa^{-1}}.
+Their error (uncertainty) as well as the correlation coefficient of the fit are calculating using a Matlab function and are presenting in the table \ref{tomo_coefP}.
 The correlation values between pressure and flux vary with time according to the table \ref{tomo_coefP} and the sensitivity of the muon flux to the pressure variation appears more important in high pressure episodes.
 Moreover, the muon fluxes do not seem to be sensitive to the temperature variations of the upper atmosphere over the studied periods and they are thus more affected by the pressure variations.
-This result is consistent with the opacity values encountered, at most 50 mwe (lower than those of Tramontini et al. \citep{tramontini2019middle} $\sim$ 700 mwe and close to Acernese \citep{acernese2022virgo} open sky experiment) which do not allow to filter out the low energy muons.
-Indeed, only the most energetic muons are sensitive to temperature variations.\\
+This result is consistent with the opacity values we encountered, at most 50 mwe (lower than those of Tramontini et al.\citep{tramontini2019middle} $\sim$ 700 mwe and close to Acernese \citep{acernese2022virgo} open sky experiment) which do not allow to filter out the low energy muons.
+Only the most energetic muons are sensitive to temperature variations.\\

 A blast furnace is considered to be in operation when air is injected into it, measured by the value of the so-called blast pressure.
 At standstill, the density in the blast furnace is greater and the interior "column" is tighter.
 In addition, as the blast pressure increases, fine particles of sinter take the place of gas and the density in the BF increases.
 Furthermore, a high coke fraction in the cohesive zone means that the associated density is lower than usual.
 Several parameters can therefore affect the muon flux by changing the density inside: the fraction of fine particles, the blast furnace stop and the addition of coke.